ruiseixasm/Robust-EEPROM/README.md

 This functions zeroes the entire physical memory associated to the virtual one.

 #### **`Robust_EEPROM.controllength()`**
-This functions returns an `int` with the amount of control bytes.
+This functions returns an `unsigned int` with the amount of control bytes.

 #### **`Robust_EEPROM.datalength()`**
-This functions returns an `int` with the amount of data bytes used as virtual data memory.
+This functions returns an `unsigned int` with the amount of data bytes used as virtual data memory.

 #### **`Robust_EEPROM.physicallength()`**
-This functions returns an `int` with the amount of physical bytes used by the entire virtual memory.
+This functions returns an `unsigned int` with the amount of physical bytes used by the entire virtual memory.

 #### **`Robust_EEPROM.length()`**
-This functions returns an `int` with the amount of bytes still availlable for the data virtual memory.
+This functions returns an `unsigned int` with the amount of bytes still availlable for the data virtual memory.
 As physical memory bytes start to fail this memory decreses in size.

-#### **`Robust_EEPROM.physicalbyte( address )`**
+#### **`Robust_EEPROM.physicalbyte( virtual_address )`**

-This method allows you to get the respective physical address from a virtual one.
+This method allows you to get the respective `physical address` from a virtual one.
 With an ever inreasing failed bytes these addresses become more different from each other.